TechsCode-Team/UltraPunishmentsWiki/api/index.md

 UltraPunishmentsAPI api = UltraPunishmentsBungee.getAPI();
 ```

-This instance provides various methods for managing economic features, which are explained in detail on the other pages of this API documentation.
+This instance provides various methods for managing punishment features, which are explained in detail on the other pages of this API documentation.